Electricity in France

 4.3 Smart Electricity Meters

-The regular visit of the technician to do manual reading of your electricity meter in France will soon be a thing of the past, as will estimated electricity meter readings.
+The regular visit of the technician to do manual reading of your electricity meter in France has generally become a thing of the past, as will estimated electricity meter readings.

-Over the past few years the French electricity distribution agency Enedis has commenced the installation of 'Linky' smart meters in all homes in France.
+Over the past few years the French electricity distribution agency Enedis has been installing 'Linky' smart meters in all homes in France.

 The programme is being carried out as part of a wider European based initiative on the use of intelligent meters and follows substantial trials on the new system carried out in parts of France.